matthewtoast/Array2D.js/README.md

 # Array2D.js

 Array2D.js is a utility library for working with 2D arrays (arrays of arrays) in JavaScript.
 It provides a suite of 100-odd functions that make it simple to manipulate these grid-like data structures.
 It includes the essential tools you would expect, such as `crop`, `rotate`, and `transpose`, as well as a slew of more specialized helpers.
-Array2D.js is small, standalone (no external dependencies), fully tested, and ready for use in Node.js or the browser.
+Array2D.js is standalone (no external dependencies), fully tested, and ready for use in Node.js or the browser.

 ## Example